Adrian Marquez, LMHC, NCC, CCMHC, is a licensed clinician, qualified supervisor, and

 related instruction, and the Joint Special Operations Forces Senior Enlisted Academy.
 He

-Fury and multiple deployments to Afghanistan.
-Combat-related injuries ultimately led to his
+participated in major combat and special operations deployments, including Operation Phantom Fury and multiple deployments to Afghanistan.
+Combat-related injuries ultimately led to his medical retirement and a Purple Heart.

 Following that transition, Adrian pursued counseling out of both personal conviction and lived